Mingyu-Kim-001/turtle_trading_alpaca/README.md

 - No win filter: Always takes entries

 **Entry Priority**:
-- System 1 signals are checked first for each ticker
+- System 1 signals are checked first for each ticker (more frequent signals)
 - System 2 signals are checked only if System 1 has no signal
 - Only one position per ticker (first system to trigger gets it)

+**Why Dual System is Superior**:
+1. **System 2 holds trends longer** - System 1 exits on 10-day reversal (quick exit), while System 2 exits on 20-day reversal (lets winners run)
+2. **More entry opportunities** - System 2 has no win filter, capturing breakouts that System 1 might miss
+3. **Diversified trade duration** - System 1 provides quick trades with higher turnover, System 2 captures larger trends

 ### Pyramiding

 - Up to 4 pyramid levels are allowed per position
 - Long positions: Add units when price moves up by 0.5N from the last entry
 - Short positions: Add units when price moves down by 0.5N from the last entry
 - All pyramids use the initial N value for consistency

 ### Exit

 - **Stop-Loss**: 2N from the last pyramid entry price
   - Long: Last entry - 2N
   - Short: Last entry + 2N
 - **Signal Exit**: Based on the position's entry system
   - System 1 positions: Exit on 10-day reversal
   - System 2 positions: Exit on 20-day reversal
 - Each position remembers which system opened it and uses the appropriate exit rules

 ## Risk Management

 - **Risk Pot**: A dynamic risk pot is used to manage the total risk capacity.
 Each trade allocates a portion of the risk pot.
--   **Position Sizing**: The size of each position is calculated to risk 2% of the current risk pot.
+- **Position Sizing**: The size of each position is calculated to risk 1% of the current risk pot per unit.
 - **Stop-Loss**: A 2N stop-loss is always maintained for each position, protecting against significant losses.
+- **Max Positions**: Limited to 10 total positions (long + short combined for long-short system)

+## Git Integration

+The `system_long_short` scheduler includes automatic git integration for version control of logs and trading state:

+- **Git Fetch at Market Open** (6:25 AM PT): Automatically fetches the latest changes from the remote repository before market open setup
+- **Git Push at End of Day** (1:15 PM PT): Automatically commits and pushes log files and trading state to the repository after post-market routine

+**What gets committed**:
+- All files in the `logs/` directory (daily trading logs, order logs, state snapshots)
+- Trading state files: `system_long/trading_state.json` and `system_long_short/trading_state_ls.json`

+**Features**:
+- Non-blocking: Git operations won't crash the scheduler if they fail
+- Selective commits: Only log files and trading state are committed, not all changes
+- Informative output: Status messages for each git operation
+- Automatic commit messages with timestamps

+**Note**: Ensure git credentials are configured (SSH keys or credential helper) so push operations can run without prompts.

 ## Slack Notifications

 The system sends real-time notifications to a Slack channel for various events:

--   **Entry/Exit Orders**: Alerts for placed, filled, or failed orders.
+- **Entry/Exit Orders**: Alerts for placed, filled, or failed orders
--   **Daily Summaries**: A summary of the daily P&L, open positions, and account status.
+- **Daily Summaries**: A summary of the daily P&L, open positions, and account status
--   **System Status**: Notifications for system startup, shutdown, and errors.
+- **System Status**: Notifications for system startup, shutdown, and errors
+- **Position Updates**: Alerts for pyramiding, stop-loss triggers, and exit signals

 ## Disclaimer